18 Sights in Constance, Germany (with Map and Images)

 Show sight on map

-The Lake Constance Nature Museum is the natural history museum of the city of Constance and is located in the building of the Sea-Life-Center near the Swiss border.
-The exhibitions of this museum focus on the geological development and nature of Lake Constance.
+The Lake Constance Natural History Museum is the natural history museum of the city of Konstanz and is located in the building of the Sea-Life-Center near the Swiss border.
+The focus of the museum's exhibitions is on the geological development and nature of Lake Constance.

 Wikipedia: Bodensee-Naturmuseum (DE)